-Last year, USAID's mission in Malawi completed a five year, $700m Country Development Cooperation Strategy that promotes integrated development with the goal of “Malawians’ quality of life improved” and three objectives: Social Development Improved, Sustainable Livelihoods Increased, Citizen Rights and Responsibilities Exercised.
-This new strategy furthers USAID’s commitment to development partnership with the government and people of Malawi based on true accountability and collaboration.
+USAID programs work toward three objectives: Social Development Improved, Sustainable Livelihoods Increased, Citizen Rights and Responsibilities Exercised.
+This strategy furthers our commitment to development partnership with the government and Malawians based on true accountability and collaboration.

 Following a long civil war, Mozambique has made the transition to peace, stability and sustained economic growth, providing an essential link between landlocked neighbors and the global marketplace.